Astrol99/DiscordTk/README.md

 1. git clone https://github.com/Astrol99/DiscordTk.git in command-line or download zip.
 2. go into the directory where you installed DiscordTk.
 3. open command-line in that directory.
-4. type your token in token entry and command prefix in command_prefix or put them in token.txt with instrutions below.
+4. type your token in token entry and command prefix in command_prefix or put them in token.txt with instructions below.

 ## Load token.txt setup ##
 In token.txt, on the first line, replace <Put Your Discord Token Here> with your discord bot token and second line, replace <Command Prefix Here> with the command prefix with your command prefix.